gsastraw/SMart/README.md

 # Logging In

 In order to log in, simply type in your username, and your password.
-The accounts from the development team is listed below if you would like to access preloaded user data during the timespan of the development of this project:
+The accounts from the development team are listed below if you would like to access preloaded user data during the timespan of the development of this project:

     Username: edvin
     Password: pass